Monitoring at work

 - getting information from credit reference agencies

-- collecting information through 'point of sale' terminals, such as supermarket checkouts, to check the performance of individual operators.
+- collecting information through point of sale terminals, such as supermarket checkouts, to check the performance of individual staff

-All of these forms of monitoring are covered by data protection law.
-Data protection law doesn't prevent monitoring in the workplace.
-However, it does set down rules about the circumstances and the way in which monitoring should be carried out.
+Data protection law sets out rules about the circumstances and the way in which monitoring can be carried out.

 Before deciding whether to introduce monitoring, your employer should: